-Top ten classical funeral songs
+Top ten most beautiful funeral songs

 1. Ave Maria